ahamlinman/randomizer/README.md

 More specifically, it can:

-* Choose one or more items randomly out of a list (obviously)
+* Randomize the order of items in a list (naturally)
 * Save "groups" of items for later use, in a local database or Amazon DynamoDB
 * Run as a Slack slash command (on your own server or on AWS Lambda), or as a CLI tool for local testing